nodejs/node/doc/api/tls.md

 * {string} The default value of the `ciphers` option of [`tls.createSecureContext()`][].
 It can be assigned any of the supported OpenSSL ciphers.
-Defaults to the content of `'crypto.constants.defaultCoreCipherList'`, unless changed using CLI options using `--tls-default-ciphers`.
+Defaults to the content of `crypto.constants.defaultCoreCipherList`, unless changed using CLI options using `--tls-default-ciphers`.

 [CVE-2021-44531]: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44531